Dave-team/Knowledge-base/Public-speaking.md

 - When nervous, think not of yourself.
 Instead, think of the audience
 - Over time, I will be established as an authority and need to speak frequently both at the company as well as larger events – each presentation is small compared to the next.
 And at each presentation I am representing my own brand
 - Focus on the fact that you want to give value to the audience – that is the main goal of me talking – the audience needs to come out smarter.
 They don’t actually care about the presentation in and off itself
-- Look into good public speakers and see how they do it and then try to replicate their behaviour
+- Look into good public speakers and see how they do it and then try to replicate their behaviour.
+Focus on:
+    - Storytelling approaches you like (lessons learned, “here’s something I did!”, best practices, etc…)
+    - Speaking styles that resonate with you (formal/informal, witty/dry, etc…)
+    - Structure of the talk and how slides are designed
 - A great tactic is to start off with interaction with the audience.
 This should massively drop the nerves during the rest of the presentation
 - Be grateful for opportunities you get (e.g. when presenting to be higher up the foodchain).
 Have the strong tendency to prove yourself and get the word out
+- Visualize yourself as being someone who loves being right in the centre of attention because everybody is keep on listening to you and understand what it is you have to say.
+Be more influential and funny – be who you want to be